mverboom/build/BUILD.md

 * `B_DEPENDS`

 This is a special keyword and requires the recipe to contain a section [DEB_DEPENDS].
-This section is supposed to generate any dynamic package dependancies.
+This section is supposed to generate any dynamic package dependencies.
 This can be useful when making meta packages which required specific versions of package build by other recipes.